neutron-org/neutron-docs/docs/neutron-core/interchain-txs/messages.md

 While trying to execute an interchain transaction, you can receive an IBC `Timeout` or an IBC `Acknowledgement`, and the latter can contain either a valid response or an error.
 These three types of transaction results are passed to the contract as distinct messages using a [Sudo() call](https://github.com/CosmWasm/wasmd/blob/288609255ad92dfe5c54eae572fe7d6010e712eb/x/wasm/keeper/keeper.go#L453).
 You can have a look at an example handler implementation in the [neutron-contracts](https://github.com/neutron-org/neutron-contracts/tree/main/contracts) repository.

+**But be careful**: if your Sudo Handler fails, acknoledgment won't be marked as processed inside the IBC module, so the IBC relayer will try to submit ack's over and over again.
+And since the ICA channels are `ORDERED`, ACKs must be processed in the same order as corresponding transactions were sent, meaning no further acknowledgments will be process until the previous one processed successfully.

+We strongly recommend developers to write Sudo Handlers very carefully and to not implement a very complicated logic there which can fails often.

+You can more find info, recommendations and examples about how process acknowledgements [here](TODO_LINK).

 ### State modifications

 None.